Cohen v. California: Subsequent jurisprudence

 The Cohen ruling has been cited in many subsequent court rulings.

 National Socialist Party of America v.
 Village of Skokie

-The National Socialist Party of America v.
+National Socialist Party of America v.
 Village of Skokie was a 1977 United States Supreme Court case.
 It concerned the constitutionality of an injunction against members of the National Socialist Party of America prohibiting them from holding a march in Skokie, Illinois, which had a large Jewish population.
-The Illinois Supreme Court and the United States Court of Appeals for the Seventh Circuit cited Cohen v.
+Following that ruling, the Illinois Appellate Court and Illinois Supreme Court cited Cohen v.
 California in their respective rulings on the case.
-The rulings in both courts found that, while the actions of the Nazi marchers were offensive to Jewish Skokie residents, mere offensiveness was not enough to justify curtailing free speech and assembly.
-In the Illinois Supreme Court ruling, the opinion states, "The decisions of that [Supreme] court, particularly Cohen v.
-California (1971) ... in our opinion compel us to permit the demonstration as proposed, including display of the swastika."
+The ruling in the Illinois Appellate Court found that, while the actions of the Nazi marchers were offensive to Jewish Skokie residents, mere offensiveness was not enough to justify curtailing free speech and assembly.
+In the Illinois Supreme Court ruling, the opinion states, "[T]he Constitution does not permit government to decide which types of otherwise protected speech are sufficiently offensive to require protection for the unwilling listener or viewer."

-Specifically, the Cohen ruling was used to justify whether the actions of the Nazi marchers could be classified as "fighting words", which are among several categories of speech that are not protected by the First Amendment.
-In U.S. Supreme Court case Chaplinsky v.
-New Hampshire (1942), fighting words were defined as "those that inherently cause harm or are likely to result in an immediate disturbance".
-In the Skokie ruling, the Court instead relied on the ruling from Cohen that stated that offensiveness was not a sufficient justification for curtailing free speech.
-Subsequently, the Court ruled that it was unconstitutional to prohibit the march on the grounds that a swastika was a "fighting word", as the offense it caused to the audience was irrelevant to the law.